 Be on time for your doctor visits.
-Call your doctor's office as soon as possible if you are not able to keep your visit or will arrive late.
+Call your doctor's office as soon as possible if you are not able to keep your visit or will get there late.
 They will help you change the visit to a different day or time.
-Calling to cancel a visit is sometimes hard to remember, but it is important to do so that others who need visits can get them.
+Also, remember to change or cancel your ride if one is scheduled.
+Calling to cancel a visit is sometimes hard to remember.
+It is important to cancel your visit so that others who need visits can get them.